dyhkwong/LibSagerNetCore/clash/README.md

 ## LICENSE

-The GNU General Public License as published by the Free Software Foundation, version 3.
+The code in this folder is licensed under the GNU General Public License as published by the Free Software Foundation, version 3.